codecypher/LearnAI/ai_engineer.md

 One of the biggest challenges facing the broad adoption of AI technologies and systems is knowing that AI systems will work as expected when they are deployed outside of closely controlled development, laboratory, and test environments.
 This pillar examines how we develop and test resilient AI systems.

 ## What is an AI Engineer?

 An AI Engineer is a type of software engineer specializing in development of AI/ML applications.

 An AI Engineer needs to have a thorough understanding of the core software engineering concepts (SWEBOK) as well as the full software development life cycle for AI/ML applications which has some  differences.

 > In a nutshell, when you create a program to solve an AI problem you are performing AI engineering.

-## Lewis University ARTIFICIAL INTELLIGENCE, M.S.
+## Lewis University ARTIFICIAL INTELLIGENCE, Master of Science

 A Master of Science in Artificial Intelligence degree equips students with in-depth knowledge and practical skills needed to build and implement modern AI systems.